 Orbitmuse Boost is an all-or-nothing funding model.
 If your campaign doesn’t reach its goal, then funds don’t get collected, and no money changes hands.
-This minimizes risk for creators — imagine ending up with only $5,000 and a bunch of people expecting a $150,000 cubesat!
-All-or-nothing funding makes it easier for Contributors to pledge to your campaign with confidence that you’ll be able to get the job done.
+This minimizes risk for creators — imagine ending up with only $5,000 and a bunch of people expecting a $150,000 CubeSat!
+All-or-nothing funding makes it easier for Contributors to contribute to your campaign with confidence that you’ll be able to get the job done.

 Your funding goal should be the minimum amount you need to make what you promised and fulfill all rewards.
 The first step to setting that goal is figuring out a budget.

 Write down every possible expense — even less obvious ones, like shipping tape and bubble wrap.
 For larger expenses, research the best price.
 Total everything up.
 It’s okay if the number is bigger than expected: even if your campaign feels simple, it’s best to make sure every step is accounted for.

 Consider your reach.

 Orbitmuse is a great way to share your ideas with new people.
 Still, most of your support will come from your core networks, and the people most familiar with your work.
 Consider the audiences you can tap into, from friends and fans to online communities, and make a conservative estimate of how many Contributors you can realistically bring in.